Drakovek/MetadataMagic/README.md

 If you choose to remove the structure, only the original files used to create the archive will be extracted (images/text and `.json` metadata), and all other files and folders will be discarded.
 The original files will be extracted directly into the given directory with no containing folder.

 If you choose NOT to remove the structure, all the files of the archive will be extracted, including metadata and structural files for the `.cbz` and `epub` formats.
 The files for each archive will be contained in their own folders, extracted into the given directory.

+`.mkv` files will also be "extracted", with Metadata magic restoring the original `.json` metadata stored within to an external file, if present.
+However as stated before, the exact original file cannot be recreated, so the `.mkv` files will remain and not be replaced by the original `.mp4`, `.webm`, etc.

 ## mm-update